fralch/whatsapp-connect/README.md

 A JavaScript library that simplifies the initialization and management of WhatsApp Web services using `whatsapp-web.js` and `puppeteer`.
 It provides an easy-to-use interface for handling authentication, generating QR codes as images, and enabling users to perform additional actions programmatically, such as sending messages.
+For more information, check out the [GitHub repository](https://github.com/fralch/whatsapp-connect) of this project.

 ## Features